 Imagine an animal dies in nature.
 What will happen?
 Will other animals (i.e. “scavengers”) eat it, or will it decompose on the spot?
 Although scavengers are often associated with the African savanna, they are at least even important in western European ecosystems.
 Examples of scavengers are birds like raven and buzzard, mammals like fox and wild boar, and plenty of insects (e.g. beetles and flies).
 The question is: why are carcasses a beloved food source for such a wide variety of species?

-All living organisms consist of nutrients.
-Nutrients are needed to build up a body and to maintain its life functions.
+All living organisms consist of nutrients, that are needed to build up a body and to maintain its life functions.
 Animals gather their required nutrients over large areas and long timespans, and accumulate these nutrients in their bodies.
-Consequently, when an animal dies, the nutrients stored in its body suddenly become available for scavengers.
-But at the moment an animal dies, a real race starts between scavengers and microbes (e.g. bacteria).
+Some nutrients are scarce and hard to gather for basically all animals, like cobalt and selenium.
+Especially in nutrient-poor ecosystems, e.g. the Veluwe, this can be a daunting task.

 Scavenger presence or absence